gpustack/gpustack/docs/installation/installation-script.md

 HF_ENDPOINT="https://my-hf-endpoint"
 ```

+!!!note

+    Unlike Systemd, Launchd and Windows services do not natively support reading environment variables from a file.
+Configuration via the environment file is implemented by the installation script.
+It reads the file and applies the variables to the service configuration.
+After modifying the environment file on Windows and MacOS, you need to re-run the installation script to apply changes to the GPUStack service.

 ## Available CLI Flags

 The appended CLI flags of the installation script are passed directly as flags for the `gpustack start` command.
 You can refer to the [CLI Reference](../cli-reference/start.md) for details.